chrismooreproductions/react-lazy-loading-demo/Readme.md

 You have a couple of options to run the project:
   - `npm run start` for the development build (which also enables webpack-dev-server for live reloading)
-    - This will start Webpack's dev server with the application
+    - This will start Webpack's dev server with the application in a web browser
   - `npm run build` for the production build which builds a minified version of the code in the `./dist` directory.
     - Head to `./dist/index.html` to open the project